nazmulidris/exoplayer_learning/README.md

 When you're done with playback, be sure to release the player, since it consumes resources like network, memory and system codecs.
-Codecs are a globally shared resource on the phone, and there might bea limited number of them available depending on the specific phone and OS version, so it's important to release them when not using them.
+Codecs are a globally shared resource on the phone, and there might be a limited number of them available depending on the specific phone and OS version, so it's important to release them when not using them.

 ```kotlin